If you would like to get in touch, please feel free to contact:

 - 1585

 Finely Illustrated manuscript on paper.
-Approximately 74 fine paintings in splendid colour, including maps throughout.
+Approximately 74 fine paintings in glorious colour, including maps throughout.
 Ten parts in five volumes.
 Octavo.
 (267 x 195 mm), original patterned wrappers.
-A beautifully illustrated manuscript of Furukawa's famous tour of Japan's northeast regions, including Hokkaido, during the years 1787-88.
-This copy is uncommonly well illustrated, superbly coloured with great detail.
-Furukawa (1726-1807) was a native of Okayama Prefecture, and was a rather unruly youth and pursued studies in a variety of fields.
-He studied geography under Sekisui Nagakubo in Edo, which inspired him to start travelling throughout Japan.
-His first great work - "Saiyu zakki" (Jottings of Travels in the West) tells of his extensive travels throughout southwestern Japan, including Kyushu, Nagasaki, Kagoshima, Dazaifu and Shimonoseki.
-Many of the illustrations are double page, a few extending to three pages, many are of landscapes, and notable shrines, temples, lakes, bridges, castles and towns of northern Japan and Hokkaido, along with maps.
-In fresh condition, some pages have worm holes to a greater or lesser extent.
+This copy is uncommonly well-illustrated, and superbly coloured with great detail.
+Furukawa (1726-1807) was a native of Okayama Prefecture and was a rather unruly youth who pursued studies in various fields.
+He studied geography under Sekisui Nagakubo in Edo, which inspired him to start traveling throughout Japan.
+His first great work - "Saiyu zakki" (Jottings of Travels in the West), tells of his extensive travels throughout southwestern Japan, including Kyushu, Nagasaki, Kagoshima, Dazaifu, and Shimonoseki.
+Many of the illustrations are double-page, with a few extending to three pages.
+Many are of landscapes, notable shrines, temples, lakes, bridges, castles, and towns of northern Japan and Hokkaido, and maps.
+In mint condition, some pages have wormholes to a greater or lesser extent.